 After my husband returned to work, I was holding Oliver in bed next to his tank all day long!
 He worked from home, so it was more manageable, but time was thin.

 It’s true, not all experiences are like ours.
 Some are more intense, and some are a bit less tough.
 But, having a baby implies a huge change in your life.
 A positive one, it just takes adjusting to it.

 You’ll find that, at first, you won’t have time for yourself.
-So freezing meals, shop online (even the groceries), and ask for help are always good ideas.
+So freezing meals, shopping online (even the groceries), and asking for help are always good ideas.

 Just try not to get too overwhelmed, it’s just a temporary phase, so enjoy it as much as you can!